Non-obviousness in United States patent law

-"Non-obviousness" is the term used in US patent law to describe one of the requirements that an invention must meet to qualify for patentability, codified in 35 U.S.C. §103.
-One of the main requirements of patentability in the U.S. is that the invention being patented is not obvious, meaning that a "person having ordinary skill in the art" (PHOSITA) would not know how to solve the problem at which the invention is directed by using exactly the same mechanism.
+In US patent law, non-obviousness is one of the requirements that an invention must meet to qualify for patentability, codified as a part of Patent Act of 1952 as 35 U.S.C. §103.
+An invention is not obvious if a "person having ordinary skill in the art" (PHOSITA) would not know how to solve the problem at which the invention is directed by using exactly the same mechanism.
 Since the PHOSITA standard turned to be too ambiguous in practice, the U.S. Supreme Court provided later two more useful approaches which currently control the practical analysis of non-obviousness by patent examiners and courts: Graham et al. v.
 John Deere Co. of Kansas City et al., 383 U.S. 1 (1966) gives guidelines of what is "non-obvious", and KSR v.
 Teleflex (2006) gives guidelines of what is "obvious".

+In the post-KSR (2006) patent legal practice in the US, the requirement for non-obviousness is often conflated with non-predictability.
+It is easier to find non-obviousness in non-predictable arts (such as pharmacology), and more difficult in predictable arts (such as business methods).
+Another contentious area is contradictions between non-obviousness and patentable subject matter requirements: whereas non-obviousness can be easily met, when inventor discovers something new and unexpected (like the discovery of the DNA segments corresponding to the fetus's father in the blood of pregnant women in Ariosa v.
+Sequenom), a patent will be denied, as not meeting statutory subject matter requirement, "if the APPLICATION [of this discovery] merely relies upon elements already known in the art." (see also Mayo Collaborative Services v.
+Prometheus Laboratories, Inc. and Association for Molecular Pathology v.
+Myriad Genetics, Inc.) The alleged rationale for this dichotomy is to prevent broad patent claims that would inhibit rather than "promote the Progress of Science", as required by the Copyright Clause of the US Constitution.

 Historical development

-Constitutionally, the non-obviousness requirement is established by Article 1, Section 8, Clause 8: "The Congress shall have the power … to promote the Progress of Science .., by securing for limited Times to … Inventors the exclusive Right to their … Discoveries".
+Constitutionally, the non-obviousness requirement is established by Article 1, Section 8, Clause 8: "The Congress shall have the power ... to promote the Progress of Science .., by securing for limited Times to ...
+Inventors the exclusive Right to their ...
+Discoveries".
 The phrase to promote the Progress of Science defines the purpose of the patent system, which is to encourage private investments into fundamental science research rather than to grant monopoly on something that is taken from a public domain (or on something that limits the opportunities for doing research, e.g. research tools are not patentable).
 The Progress of Science requirement constitutionally validates the pragmatic approach to non-obviousness described below.
 The word Discoveries establishes the level to which the contribution to the Progress of Science must rise to deserve the temporary monopoly.